 6.10 The Local Development Scheme (LDS) is a "project plan" which describes the structure of, and production timescales/arrangements for different documents which will form the Knowsley Local Plan.
-Our last Local Development Scheme was published in July 2013 and since then we have adopted our Local Plan Core Strategy and several Supplementary Planning Documents.
-It is our intention to publish a new LDS in 2022.
+The most recent LDS was published in July 2013, since when the Local Plan Core Strategy and several Supplementary Planning Documents have been adopted.

-Liverpool City Region working
+Liverpool City Region Combined Authority (LCRCA)